robertbraeutigam/scan/README.md

 more components does not require any central component to exist either, although the option is available if needed.

+Additional transparent network elements, like proxies or gateways, to expand the network or connect networks on separate physical infrastructure is supported.

 All data is defined as a time-series.
 That is, each data point has a time when it was produced, and all the related data elements produced at that instant.
 Data elements are not defined in terms of format (like 32bit or 64bit numbers),